HCAHPS 101: What HCAHPS Surveys mean for hospitals

 What types of questions does the Survey ask?

-HCAHPS measures patient perceptions of doctor communication, nurse communication, staff responsiveness, medication communication, hospital environment, discharge information, food service, and overall patient experience.
+HCAHPS survey questions cover patient perceptions of doctor communication, nurse communication, staff responsiveness, medication communication, hospital environment, discharge information, food service, and overall patient experience.
 The survey also includes standard demographic questions.

 How do I administer the HCAHPS Survey?